Treats or prevents angina (chest pain). This medicine is a nitrate.

 When This Medicine Should Not Be Used

 You should not use this medicine if you have had an allergic reaction to nitroglycerin or similar medicines, such as Isordil®, Monoket®, or Sorbitrate®.
-You should not use the sublingual tablets (under the tongue) if you have severe anemia (low iron levels in your blood or low red blood cell count), or if you have a head injury, or a recent stroke.
-Do not use this medicine if you are also using medicine to treat erectile dysfunction (ED) such as Cialis®, Levitra®, or Viagra®.
+You should not use this medicine if you have severe anemia (low iron levels in your blood or low red blood cell count), or if you have a condition that may increase pressure in the head such as severe head injury or a recent stroke.
+Do not use this medicine if you are also using medicine to treat erectile dysfunction, such as sildenafil, tadalafil, vardenafil, Cialis®, Levitra®, or Viagra®.

 How to Use This Medicine